Datta78/Datta78.github.io/README.md

 **Copy this full version** and update your `README.md`.

-The single image is used as background-style banner.
+The banner is now a tech-related image (abstract code/lines).

-Would you like me to make any changes or move to the next step?
+Would you like me to change the banner to something else or move to the next step?

 Just say! 🚀